Peter Cklamovski: Shimizu S-Pulse

-Following success at Yokohama F Marinos winning the J1 competition, Shimizu S-Pulse appointed Cklamovski to rebuild the club from a long history of mediocre seasons over the previous decade in February 2020 where he get his opportunity to become the head coach for the first time in his career.
-The club had been recognized for a defensive orientated approach and Cklamovski was brought in to rebuild the team and implement an attacking style of play to excite the supporter base.
+Following success at Yokohama F Marinos winning the 2019 J1 title, J1 outfit Shimizu S-Pulse appointed Cklamovski as head coach in February 2020.

+The club had experienced a decade of mediocre seasons and was recognized for a defensive orientated approach.
+Cklamovski was brought in to rebuild the team and implement an attacking style of play to excite the supporter base, which had been a trademark of his coaching career to date.

-One week after signing his contract, a new general manager was appointed and the club lost their attacking goal scoring weapon, Brazilian striker Douglas to Vissel Kobe, who was arguably the best striker in the league.
+One week after signing his contract, a new general manager was appointed and the club lost their attacking goal scoring weapon, Brazilian striker Douglas to Vissel Kobe, who was arguably the best striker in the league at the time.